 Here are the key points on how to repair a lightly cracked porcelain shower base based on the text search results:

-• Epoxy or fiberglass repair kits can be used as a short-term to medium-term solution for hairline cracks in an acrylic shower base1.
+Epoxy or fiberglass repair kits can be used as a short-term to medium-term solution for hairline cracks in an acrylic shower base1.
 However, most experts recommend replacing the entire shower base rather than attempting a repair, as repairs are unlikely to last long-term3.

-• For porcelain shower bases, commercial-grade repair materials and techniques used by professionals tend to be more effective than DIY repair kits
+For porcelain shower bases, commercial-grade repair materials and techniques used by professionals tend to be more effective than DIY repair kits.
+DIY kits often result in poor color matching or the repair peeling off quickly.

-• A professional repair involves drilling holes at the ends of the crack to prevent further cracking, filling the crack with a specialized filler compound, and resurfacing the entire shower base for a seamless finish
+A professional repair involves drilling holes at the ends of the crack to prevent further cracking, filling the crack with a specialized filler compound, and resurfacing the entire shower base for a seamless finish.

-• Supporting the shower base from underneath with spray foam or shims can help prevent future cracking by reducing flexing1.
+Supporting the shower base from underneath with spray foam or shims can help prevent future cracking by reducing flexing1.

-• While some suggest using sealants or epoxy for a temporary fix, most experts agree that a cracked shower base that is leaking will eventually need to be fully replaced3.
+While some suggest using sealants or epoxy for a temporary fix, most experts agree that a cracked shower base that is leaking will eventually need to be fully replaced3.
 Attempting a repair may only delay the inevitable replacement and cause further water damage.

-In summary, for a lightly cracked porcelain shower base, hiring a professional to properly repair and resurface the base is recommended over DIY repair kits, which are unlikely to provide a long-lasting solution
+In summary, for a lightly cracked porcelain shower base, hiring a professional to properly repair and resurface the base is recommended over DIY repair kits, which are unlikely to provide a long-lasting solution3.
+But full replacement is often advised, especially if the base is leaking13.

 Author: Arlington Porcelain Refinishing